Izabela88/walkers-website/README.md

 - ### **Automated testing**

-  - I implemented 81 automated testings.
+  - Developer implemented 80 automated testings.
   - For measuring code coverage I used the Coverage.py tool.
   - To check coverage in the HTML format run in the terminal:
-    - "coverage run --source='.' manage.py test
+    - coverage run --source='.' manage.py test
-    - "coverage html"
+    - coverage html
     - Open the link that appeared in the terminal.
     - Display the HTML code in the browser with the Live Server.